My Period is 27 Days Late, What is Going On With Me?

 An underactive or overactive thyroid gland can result in late or missed periods.

-The thyroid regulates your body’s metabolism, so this can affect many process and hormone levels in your body.
-Thyroid issues can be managed with the right medication.
+The thyroid regulates your body’s metabolism, which can affect many processes and hormone levels.
+Thyroid issues can be managed with the proper medication.

 Endometriosis

-This condition occurs when the lining of the uterus (called the endometrium) grows outside of the uterus causing pain and problems for the sufferer.
-This condition usually involves the ovaries, fallopian tubes and the tissue lining the pelvis.
+This condition occurs when the lining of the uterus (called the endometrium) grows outside the uterus, causing pain and problems for the sufferer.
+Furthermore, this condition usually involves the ovaries, fallopian tubes, and the tissue lining the pelvis.
 In some rare cases, it may grow beyond the pelvic area.
 With this condition, the endometrium will continue to thicken and shed, but it has no exit point from the body.
-Instead, it may develop into painful cysts on the ovaries and irritation to surrounding tissue can lead to the development of scar tissue or adhesions.
+Instead, it may develop into painful cysts on the ovaries, and irritation to surrounding tissue can lead to scar tissue or adhesions.

 Uterine fibroids